 Universal statements of Truth are often too abstract to be grasped by the mind that is struggling for freedom.
-Therefore we need to be specific in dealing with the errors that appear to face the stuthe true dent daily in his journey out of igners.
-It is norance into the realm of the true.
+Therefore we need to be specific in dealing with the errors that appear to face the stute that appear to face the stute that dealing in his journey out of ignorance into the realm of the true.
 For there seem to be beliefs in evil that are held to unconsciously until attention is called to them, and measures taken to undeceive the mind that has been so falsely trained.